Study at Murdoch: a General Guide

 A series of lectures and workshops cover topics such as First Year Experience, Computer Usage on Campus, Learning Skills, Student Services and Supports, Planning Your Career, and Campus and Library tours.
 There is also a general advice session for external students.

-Course and academic advice sessions are offered to all new undergraduate and postgraduate coursework students.
-The sessions commence in early February in what is referred to as Orientation Week (O Week).
+Course and academic advice sessions are offered to all new undergraduate and graduate coursework students during Orientation Week.
 Students are encouraged to attend the School Welcome and Course Advice Session relevant to their intended course of study.
 If students are studying more than one degree it is highly recommended that they attend both course advice sessions.
 It is an opportunity to meet the academic staff in the course, and to hear about the enrolment options available at Murdoch.

 Full details of the O Week program will be forwarded to new undergraduate students and made available at:

-All students are expected to re-enrol through MyInfo, except for the following:
+All students are expected to re-enrol through MyInfo, except:

 - Honours students are re-enrolled by The Student Centre;

-- Research students will be re-enrolled by the Graduate Research Office on the basis of their Annual Progress Report;
+- Research students are re-enrolled by the Graduate Research Office on the basis of their Annual Progress Report;

-- Not-for-award students are required to re-apply for enrolment each year through The Student Centre.
+- Not-for-award students need to re-apply for enrolment each year through The Student Centre.